 In the case of adolescents, special care is provided towards maintaining confidentiality, as the patient might not open up as expected and it may affect the treatment process as well.
 Basically, confidentiality is considered to be one of the most important pillars of medicine.
 Keeping details confidential is to take care of the moral respect of an individual, and also to develop an important bond between him/her and the nurse.

 What is the Meaning of Negligence in Nursing Practice?

 Negligence means unskilled, improper, or negligent treatment of a patient by a nurse.
 Negligence in the treatment of a patient forms the basis for various malpractice claims.
 Under such claims, the victim reports injury treatment provided to him/her.
 Under such cases, the hospital where the nurse works will be held liable for malpractice.
 It is because, when the injury happened, the nurse was doing her/his job at that time.
 The nurse should have been more careful.
-It is the responsibility of a nurse to deliver her/his duty of providing proper to care of the patient.
+It is the responsibility of a nurse to deliver her/his duty of providing proper care to the patient.

-As per (Nursing and Midwifery Council) – “nurses must make patients care and safety their main concern, and ensure that patients’ needs are recognised, assessed and responded to.”
-As per the principles of Negligence, all the health care professionals should take actions for the benefit of their patients.
+As per (Nursing and Midwifery Council) – “nurses must make patients care and safety their main concern, and ensure that patients’ needs are recognized, assessed and responded to.”
+As per the principles of Negligence, all health care professionals should take action for the benefit of their patients.
 Here are few Examples of Nursing Negligence: 1) Giving an incorrect dose of medicines to the patient 2) A patient falls down, and the nurse fails to inform the doctor 3) Mistakes in running down tests, etc.